jjclark1982/incremental/README.md

 - graph of value for each type

 ### Notes on "discrete" behavior

+currently "discrete" behavior is just an exaggerated step function. would like it to behave more like the integral of a step function.

+similarly, "batched" behavior is off for quadratics and above. consider f(x) = z*x^3 + a*x^2 + b*x + c

     f(x) = a + b*x + c*x^2 + d*x^3